A clear look at Mortgage & Real Estate data accuracy in Model Match

 -

-The county records the document
+The county records the transaction

 -